okritvik/Omni-Wheel-Robot/README.md

 * Connect the Ultrasonic sensor with the arduino mega
 * Connect the motor signal pins of Arduino with Driver shields
 * Connect the Raspberry Pi V2 Camera with Jetson Nano CSI port
-* Dont connect the batteries and power supply
+* Do not connect the batteries and power supply
 ## Checking the Jetson Nano
 * First insert the flashed SD card into Jetson Nano
 * Connect the network adapter